My child needs help with…

 What is an eating disorder?

 Problems with eating can be complex and there is no one single cause of eating disorders.
 They are not the same as changing your diet and worrying about the way you look.
 They can take over your life and the lives of your family and the people around you.
-Eating disorders are not just about food – they can be a way of coping or feeling in control.
 Eating disorders are serious and everyone who has one deserves care and support.

 People with eating disorders are often secretive about their eating and may feel guilty and ashamed.
 They may focus excessively on their weight and shape, leading them to make unhealthy choices about food, which can affect them in many ways.

 Everyone is different and so eating disorders can differ from person to person, too.
 It can take time to be officially diagnosed.
-The good news is that recovery is possible and the sooner someone gets treatment the more likely they are to manage their eating better.
+It is important to access support around your child’s mental health if they are experiencing eating difficulties.
+Recovery is possible with the right help.

 Common signs of an eating disorder

-3. There are many different types of treatment, depending on the nature of the eating disorder and the symptoms.
-Treatment can include dietary control as well as individual and family therapy, aimed at resolving underlying emotional problems.
+- There are many different types of treatment, depending on the nature of the eating disorder and the symptoms.
+Treatment can include dietary advice as well as individual and family therapy, aimed at resolving underlying emotional problems.

 Get Help Now!